David-Tam/ML-Wine-Quality-Prediction/README.md

 ![alt text](images/con_total_sulfur_dioxide.png)
 ![alt text](images/con_sulphates.png)

-The density, meaning the texture of the wine?
+The density, meaning the texture of the wine:
 ![alt text](images/con_density.png)

 And the concentration of alcohol: